 Large-format digital printing is the process in which printed output is generated on demand by an output device.
 Large-format printing generally refers to an output larger than tabloid sizes or approximately 11×17 inches and 22×28 inches in billboard sizes.

-How does large-format differ from traditional printing methods like offset printing?
+How does large-format digital printing differ from traditional printing methods, like offset printing?

 Large-format digital printing is more cost effective due to the ability to purchase smaller quantities, with little or no trade-off in quality.

 What product applications are used in large-format digital printing?